First-Order Bayesian Regret Analysis of Thompson Sampling: Bandit Setting

 \subsection{The Russo and Van Roy Analysis for Bandit Feedback}

 In the bandit setting we cannot bound the regret by the movement of $p_t$.
 Indeed, the calculation~\eqref{eq:lostscale} relies on the fact that $\ell_t$ is known at time $t+1$ which is only true for full feedback.
 However, a different information theoretic calculation gives a good estimate.
+Below, we set